zhoulander/Powermon433/README.md

    have your ID set correctly, you may wish to ‘lock’ the ID by uncommenting the `#define TX_ID_LOCK` line and re-uploading the sketch to your Arduino.
+6. (*Optional, at-best-tolerated*) If you *must* use °F, uncomment the `#define TEMPERATURE_F` line.
+But don't blame me if you get haunted by ghostly 18th century European oxter guff …

 If you're having difficulties, Bryan's original sketch prints more diagnostic messages than this one.
 If you are using a wire antenna,